Pro-life group mounts late push for 11 congressional candidates

 The pro-life Susan B. Anthony List endorsed 11 men running for Congress as its final endorsements of the 2020 cycle, during which the group said it is supporting 105 candidates for federal office and 15 candidates at the state level.

-SBA List has said it would spend $52 million during the 2019-2020 cycle and thinks its support can make a difference for four Republican incumbents and seven GOP challengers running for the House of representatives.
+SBA List has said it would spend $52 million during the 2019-2020 cycle and thinks its support can make a difference for four Republican incumbents and seven GOP challengers running for the House of Representatives.

 On Wednesday, SBA List announced support for challengers Burgess Owens of Utah’s 4th Congressional District, Dale Crafts of Maine’s 2nd Congressional District, Andrew Garbarino of New York’s 2nd Congressional District, Tony Gonzales of Texas’ 23rd Congressional District, Paul Junge of Michigan’s 8th Congressional District, Tyler Kistner of Minnesota’s 2nd Congressional District, and Derrick Van Orden of Wisconsin’s 3rd Congressional District.